shamlyaa/waiting-room-sample-app/README.md

 This application will show you how to implement a waiting room (wait for the host to join).
 It also showcases best practices to improve the pre-call user experience.
 The app lets you change the audio and video devices and will update the list of devices available if there's a device plugged/unplugged during the call.
 It will show a progress bar moving as you speak to make sure that your microphone works and it will run a pre-call test before connecting you to the session.
 You will see the results on screen once the test is completed.
 The UI is not optimized for more than 2 participants, but the logic is valid for a multiparty call as well.

+### Context

+When developing your own video conferencing solution, it is vital to offer a good pre-call experience.
+Ensure that the user can choose the audio and video devices to use, check that the microphone detects your speech and that your network strength is good enough.
+Checking all these boxes will help you build a more robust application and catch some issues that will hopefully reduce some friction with the end-users of your application.

+It is also very common these days to have different roles in your application; if you operate in the health, education or webinar space, you may want to have a moderator.
+In this application, you can see how to make the rest of the participants wait for the moderator to join the session until they start publishing.

 ### Setup (Local)

 1. clone this repo.